Ol-create/ai-voice-new/README.md

-# Randm Quote Machine

-This app will generate random quote with their author.
-It will also generate a random color at the same time.
+## Ai vioce news

+This app can render news with voice command with the help of alan-ai api